nrdavid/nrdavid_old.github.io/_posts/2022-08-15-volcano-guide.md

 title: Onboarding - The Volcano Plot
 date: 2022-08-15
 description: This guide is meant for new members of the Sun group, or anyone interested in getting started with the Materials Project API.
-tags: tutorials
+tags: tutorials, code
 ---

 Welcome!
 This guide will teach you how to get started with Python and <a href="https://materialsproject.org/api">The Materials Project API</a>.
 The Materials Project is a powerful database providing access to over 140,000 unique materials.
 These materials along with a plethora of their properties were calculated *ab-initio*, or from first principles.
 Many of these calculations are driven by high-throughput density-functional theory (DFT).
 Given only a materials crystal structure, DFT can calculate a variety of different materials properties.
 By the end of this guide you'll have learned to (1) run Python scripts, (2) connect to the Materials Project API, and (3) plot in <a href="https://matplotlib.org/">matplotlib</a>.
 This will be done by creating what we like to call "The Volcano Plot" from the paper, <a href="https://www.nature.com/articles/s41563-019-0396-2">"A map of the inorganic ternary metal nitrides"</a>, by Wenhao Sun et al.

-{% include figure.html path="/assets/img/blog/volcano_plot_src.png" class="img-fluid rounded z-depth-1" caption="The Volcano plot." %}
+{% include figure.html path="/assets/img/blog/volcano-guide/volcano_plot_src.png" class="img-fluid rounded z-depth-1" caption="The Volcano plot." %}

 ## Getting started with Python